bigbridge-nl/product-import/README.md

 ## Features

+* insert, update and delete products
-* import of product (insert, updates), based on product sku or id
+* product identification based on product sku or id
-* support for all product types: simple products, configurable products, grouped products, bundle products, downloadable products, and virtual products
+* all product types (simple, configurable, grouped, bundle, downloadable, and virtual)
-* automatic category generation (no updates of categories)
+* automatic category generation
 * automatic select and multiselect attribute option creation
-* import of images from file or url, with optional caching (local and HTTP cache)
+* import of images from file or url
+* image caching (local and HTTP cache)
 * custom options
 * unique url_key generation
-* dry run (no products are written to the database)
 * whitespace trimming (spaces, tabs, newlines) from all fields, except free field texts
 * attribute deletion
-* input is validated on data type, requiredness,  and length restrictions
+* input validation (data type, requiredness,  and length restrictions)
-* result callback, a function that is called with the results of each imported product (id, error)
-* a solution for the problem that the other products that a product depends on have not been imported yet
 * product type changes
+* a solution for the problem that linked products have not been imported yet
+* dry run (no products are written to the database)

 ## Indexing